-It was these newspaper cuttings and the global enthusiasm they had generated for this tiny gyroplane, that inspired me to find out more.
-Very few in the modern gyro world remembered the efforts of Brookland Rotorcraft, and the incredible range of the Mosquito’s popularity was completely unknown.
-Ernie himself was pretty much forgotten: just another of the many ill-fated amateur explorers from the early days of British autorotational discovery.
+More than anything in the early stages, it was these news cuttings and the global enthusiasm that they had generated for this tiny gyroplane built in a back yard garage, that inspired me to find out more.
+In the modern gyro world, very few remembered the efforts of Brookland Rotorcraft, and the incredible range of the Mosquito’s popularity was completely unknown.
+Ernie himself was pretty much forgotten, just another of the many ill-fated amateur explorers from the early days of British autorotational discovery.
 But he was so much more than that.

 In the course of my research, a contemporary of Ernie’s who worked on the slightly later Campbell Cricket, flatly refuted all evidence of the Mosquito’s international celebrity and strongly denied that anyone on foreign soil had ever heard of it.
-Well, it wasn’t the first time that he’d made a complete twerp of himself, evidenced by the amount of people who have immediately recognised him in the book, despite not being named!
-Leopards and spots and all that.
+Well, it wasn’t the first time that he’d made a twerp of himself, evidenced by the number of people who have immediately identified him in the book!

-Financially it was limited as to what could be fitted into the pages of Spinning on the Wind, so just to prove that news of the Brookland Mosquito really had gone around the world, here’s a small sample of the press releases found after forty years buried in the cellar.
+Financially it was limited as to what could be squeezed between the covers of Spinning on the Wind, so just to prove that news of the Brookland Mosquito really had gone around the world, here’s a small sample of the press releases found after 40 years buried in the cellar.

-Not bad for a machine no one’s heard of…
+Not bad for a gyroplane that no one’s heard of…